hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 they must pay for it.
 Are there not enough children in the world?
 It is only selfishness which says, "I'll have a child for myself".

-The next is Anavasâda — not desponding, cheerfulness.
+The next is Anavasāda — not desponding, cheerfulness.
 Despondency is not religion, whatever else it may be.
 By being pleasant always and smiling, it takes you nearer to God, nearer than any prayer.
 How can those minds that are gloomy and dull love?
 If they talk of love, it is false; they